Red Apple-Scented Slime Recipe

 We love making slime here at Living Life and Learning.
 Slime play is such a sensory-rich learning experience, and there are so many ways to use it.
 Whether it’s to introduce a science topic (like this Space Slime Recipe) or to finish a theme (like this Beach Sand Slime), slime is a great addition to your educational tools.

-Red apples are not only delicious and nutritious but familiar and friendly.
+Red apples are not only delicious and nutritious but also familiar and friendly.
 Who doesn’t love a juicy red apple?
 They make a great snack, a cool decoration, a fun painting tool, and now.. they are the basis of our red apple slime recipe!

 Get more apple-themed activities with our Apple Life Cycle Worksheets or this Fizzy Apple Volcano Science Experiment.